 - 1. Clearly stated diagnosis of ADHD based upon current DSM criteria - 2.
 Evidence of early and current impairment in at least two different environments, including past and present symptoms - 3.
-Alternative explanations and diagnoses are ruled out - 4.
-Relevant test data with standard scores provided to support conclusions including at least one of the following instruments: (a) WAIS-II or III (b) Woodcock-Johnson Psychoeducational Battery-Revised (including Written Language) (c) Behavioral Assessment Instruments and Checklists normed on adults - 5.
-Statement of the functional impact or limitations of the disorder and the degree to which it impacts the individual - 6.
+Statement of the functional impact or limitations of the disorder and the degree to which it impacts the individual - 4.
 Medications prescribed and how they will impact the student's/employee's ability to meet the demands of the postsecondary academic or work environment